reproducible-research/scipy-tutorial-2014/documents/README.md

     * Publishes article, data, and code
 * *Hands on:*
     * Submit Article to the Insight Journal
-    * Point to github fork, for source code
+    * Point to GitHub fork for source code

 ### Replicate or Perish !

-Attempt to replicate articles (40 min)
+Attempt to replicate your peers' articles (40 min)

-* Group assignment
-* Replication attempt
+* Replicate the publications of groups next to you
-* Sharing observations
+* Share your observations